-ESICM has created yet another tool to help members access the best and most up-to-date research and clinical practice information… AND an opportunity to interact with top experts from across the field of intensive care medicine: Webinars!
+ESICM webinars have become a popular online tool to help members access the best and most up-to-date research and clinical practice information… AND an opportunity to interact with top experts from across the field of intensive care medicine!

 Want to participate in an upcoming ESICM Webinar?

-Learn more about upcoming sessions and pre-register* through the provided links.
+Learn more about upcoming sessions below and pre-register using the provided links.

-- Once your registration has been validated*, you will receive confirmation by email, as well as the instructions about how to connect on the day of the webinar.
+Once you have registered, you will receive confirmation by email, as well as instructions about how to connect on the day of the webinar.

 If you have any questions related to ESICM webinars, please do not hesitate to contact us at email@example.com